5 Days in Taormina, Sicily

 Staying at Hotel Mediterranée

 We booked five nights at Hotel Mediterranée, which is about a five-minute walk from the main shopping and restaurant area of Corso Umberto.
 Please note that there is no such thing as an easy walk in Taormina.
-The town is situated on a steep mountainside overlooking the Mediterranean Sea, which means you need to prepare yourself to climb stairs almost no matter which direction you go in.
+The town is situated on a steep mountainside overlooking the Mediterranean Sea, so you must prepare to climb stairs almost no matter which direction you go in.

-We are in fairly good shape but in our late fifties and although we didn’t have any serious issues, even carrying our luggage from the bus stop to and from the hotel, it was a challenge at times, and we tried to avoid the mid-day heat when it came to strenuous activities.
+We are in fairly good shape but in our late fifties.
+Although we didn’t have any serious issues, even carrying our luggage from the bus stop to and from the hotel was a challenge at times, and we tried to avoid the mid-day heat when it came to strenuous activities.

-We only share this as you should be prepared if you plan to visit Taormina.
-Buses run from the upper part of town to the beaches below and you can also catch the Taormina Mazzaró Cable Car to the beach.
-We did this on our beach day and it was fully worth it.
+We only share this so you should be prepared if you plan to visit Taormina.
+Buses run from the upper part of town to the beaches below, and you can also catch the Taormina Mazzaró Cable Car to the beach.
+We did this on our beach day, and it was fully worth it.

 We have nothing but praise for Hotel Mediterranée.
 It was the perfect fit for us.
 It was quiet at all times.
 Once in a while, you could hear music from neighboring hotels but never late at night disturbing your sleep.
 It was such a contrast to our latest trip to Mexico where music was blaring all day long at the pools.
 Here at Hotel Mediterranée, it was pure serenity.

-The decor in the hotel had not been updated, I think, since it was established in 1960.
+The hotel's decor had not been updated, I think, since it was established in 1960.
 It felt as if we had stepped into a time machine.
-Although the hotel would be considered old it was well-maintained and we loved this vibe.
+Although the hotel would be considered old, it was well-maintained, and we loved this vibe.
 The staff was friendly and courteous.

-An excellent breakfast buffet was included and a couple of times we also had lunch at the hotel as well as snacks and drinks at the pool.
+An excellent breakfast buffet was included, and a couple of times, we also had lunch at the hotel and snacks and drinks at the pool.
 It was all excellent.

 Teatro Antico di Taormina, Greek Theater